VolkhinD/brain_tumor/README.md

 # Brain Tumor

 In this work I research medical images which look like grayscale, but this is RGB format images.
-I compare two CNN: Resnet-18 and AlexNet.
+I compare two CNNs: Resnet-18 and AlexNet, and also play with learning rate schedular
+- **1 Approach:** Train whole NOT pretrained models, and apply learning rate schedular so every 5 steps learning rate decreased by 10 times.
+-